NurioHin/mpv-bookmarker/README.md

 # Bookmarker for mpv
-A bookmarker menu to manage all your bookmarks in MPV, based on [mpv-bookmarker](https://github.com/nimatrueway/mpv-bookmark-lua-script)
+A bookmarker menu to manage all your bookmarks in MPV, based on [mpv-bookmarker](https://github.com/nimatrueway/mpv-bookmark-lua-script) but with a menu

 **Warning:** The bookmarks created with this script are not compatible with those created with [mpv-bookmarker](https://github.com/nimatrueway/mpv-bookmark-lua-script)